Prepress Resources

 • Graphcom does not store customers’ fonts for editing later projects.

-• Project fonts are expected to be submitted with each design package or separately for editing Microsoft Office, PDF or any other file format that does not create production file packages.
+• Project fonts should be submitted with each design package or separately for editing Microsoft Office, PDF, or any other file format that does not create production file packages.

-• We may optionally use a Graphcom owned font to apply required edits, but our font version may not contain matching or full character set of your original font.
+• We may optionally use a Graphcom-owned font to apply required edits, but our font version may not contain a matching or full character set of your original font.

-• We take great care to match original typesetting, but mismatched font versions may not match character size, baseline, leading, kerning, or other aspects required for matching.
+• We take great care to match the original typesetting, but differing font versions may not match character size, baseline, leading, kerning, or other aspects.
 If a mismatch is recognized, we will communicate the problem and request the original font to be submitted to complete the edit.

 PDF corrections